 1. why DIY? to concoct a safer way to clean

-something smells funny. traditional cleaners often work efficiently in the fight against dirt + grime. but they’re also often full of toxic chemicals that these make products potentially harmful to you, your family + the environment.
+something smells funny. traditional cleaners often work efficiently in the fight against dirt + grime. but they’re also often full of toxic chemicals (that we don't believe in!) that these make products potentially harmful to you, your family + the environment.

 want natural ingredients you can trust for a green spring clean? baking soda, distilled white vinegar, lemon juice, + olive oil are safe + effective for household use: